ALL SAINTS: NOTICES- - SUNDAY OF SECOND SUNDAY OF GREAT LENT - SAINT GREGORY PALAMAS, 2026

 ALL GLORY TO GOD!

-Angel - for fish.
+Eleni - for dry-cleaning.

 +